-Cherry blossom trees in Nashville … they are the surest sign of spring that allows us to sigh in relief that winter is truly over.
+Cherry blossom trees in Nashville.
+They are the surest sign of spring that allows us to sigh in relief that winter is truly over.
 But they are fleeting, in bloom for just two weeks and peaking over a few days.
-They are in bloom at the moment, and they are a sight to behold.
 While the Nashville landscape is dappled with cherry trees throughout, there is one almost magical path to view them at their best.
 Better yet, this route makes a circle, with sidewalks the entire way, so you can drive it, run it, walk it or bike it.
 Follow the map below and we guarantee smiles for miles!

 Cherry Blossoms in Nashville: Your Route for Spectacular Viewing